20 Warning Signs of a Controlling Relationship

 In a relationship, one partner may try to get power and control in harmful ways.
 This can include using violence, pressure, or stalking.
 Studies show that around 1 in 4 women and 1 in 9 men face this kind of treatment.
 It can lead to injuries, fear, and other serious issues.

-20 Warning Signs of a Controlling Relationship:
+20 Signs You’re in a Controlling Relationship:

 1-Personal Attacks: